HumbleSpark/nextjs-deploy-experiment/README.md

 # NextJS Deploy Experiment

-This deploys a Turborepo, NextJS app using Github Actions and GCS Cloud Run.
+This deploys a Turborepo, NextJS app using Github Actions and GCP Cloud Run.
 Gets a Preview URL on main deploys, then lets us rollout traffic.
-Mostly for experimenting with GCS, service accounts, etc.
+Mostly for experimenting with GCP, service accounts, etc.

 90% of requests will show `Hello world` with 10% `Hello world!?` hitting canary.